gillespilon/machine_learning/machine_learning.md

 Objectives

-- What is the famous iris dataset and how does it relate to Machine Learning?
+- What is the famous iris dataset and how does it relate to machine learning?
 - How do we load the iris dataset into scikit-learn?
-- How do we describe a dataset using Machine Learning terminology?
+- How do we describe a dataset using machine learning terminology?
 - What are scikit-learn's four key requirements for working with data?

-What is the famous iris dataset and how does it relate to Machine Learning?
+What is the famous iris dataset and how does it relate to machine learning?

 - 50 samples of 3 different species, 150 samples total
 - Measurements: sepal length, sepal width, petal length, petal width